gabotronix/underpass-docs/portainer.md

 #### Stats

-You can also view how much RAM, CPU, and disk space a particular container is using.
+You can also view how much RAM and CPU a particular container is using.

 ![portainer_container_stats](https://user-images.githubusercontent.com/9207205/94192912-2d0b4a00-fee2-11ea-81ba-66aa23627e86.png)